Abhishek29192/bmi-next/applications/dxb/libraries/gatsby-plugin-sitemap/README.md

 # gatsby-plugin-sitemap

+N.B.
+Only required until https://github.com/gatsbyjs/gatsby/pull/35428 is merged in.

 Create a sitemap for your Gatsby site.

 _NOTE: This plugin only generates output when run in `production` mode!
 To test your sitemap, run: `gatsby build && gatsby serve`_